-Charina first joined DN! in 2012 as an intern in Development and Outreach.
-She then became a DN!
-Video News Production Fellow in 2013, while finishing her undergraduate degree at CUNY Brooklyn College.
-She has also worked as a Digital Assistant for Billmoyers.com a news/essay/video site of journalist Bill Moyers.
+Charina Nadura first joined DN! in 2012 as an intern and later became a Democracy Now!
+Video Production Fellow in 2013, while finishing her undergraduate degree at CUNY Brooklyn College, and began working as a Democracy Now!
+TV Producer in 2016.
+She previously worked as a Digital Assistant for Billmoyers.com a news/essay/video site of journalist Bill Moyers.
 Charina was born in the Philippines.
 She lives in Brooklyn with her beautiful son Artchan.

-A BFA graduate of Marymount College, Isis has a passion for art and has photographed extensively in New York City and around the world.
+A BFA graduate of Marymount College, Isis Phillips has a passion for art and has photographed extensively in New York City and around the world.
 Isis was awarded a full scholarship to study at the Marangoni Studio in Florence, Italy.
-Her combined interest in economics, art and activism has led to her current position as the Financial Director at Democracy Now!
-In addition to her recent work as the photographer of "One Day in the Life of Democracy Now!” in Clamor Magazine (May/June 2004, Issue 26) and as curator of the Independent Media Photojournalism Exhibition at Gigantic Artspace (August 2004), Isis’s work has been featured in both solo and group exhibitions.
+Her combined interest in economics, art and activism has led to her current position as the Finance Manager at Democracy Now!
+She also photographed “One Day in the Life of Democracy Now!” in Clamor Magazine (May/June 2004, Issue 26) and was curator of the Independent Media Photojournalism Exhibition at Gigantic Artspace (August 2004).
+Isis’s work has been featured in both solo and group exhibitions.

-Nermeen Shaikh worked in research and non-governmental organizations before joining Democracy Now!
-She has an M.Phil. from Cambridge University and is the author of The Present as History: Critical Perspectives on Global Power (Columbia University Press).
-You can watch her TEDx talk here.
+Nermeen Shaikh is a producer and co-host of Democracy Now!
+Nermeen has previously worked in research and non-governmental organizations and has an M.Phil. from Cambridge University.
+She is the author of The Present as History: Critical Perspectives on Global Power (Columbia University Press).
+You can watch her TEDx talk here

-Neil read some words in French and wrote about them and received a degree in French Literature from UC Berkeley, with a detour at Université Lumière Lyon II, Institut d’Études Politiques.
-He recently relocated to New York from Oakland, California, where he spent the preceding eight years as a litigation paralegal, working for victims of corporations that place(d) profit before the safety and health of its workers and the public.
+Neil Shibata has been with Democracy Now! since 2004.
+He earned a degree in French Literature from UC Berkeley, which included a detour at Université Lumière Lyon II, Institut d’Études Politiques.
+Neil relocated to New York from Oakland, California, where he spent the preceding eight years as a litigation paralegal, working for victims of corporations that place(d) profit before the safety and health of its workers and the public.
 Neil is an associate editor of Tokyo-based music magazine Beikoku-Ongaku.